Tips for helping visitors find the products they're looking for.

 Creating a logical structure for your store is key to driving sales and creating a great shopping experience.
-Use this guide for tips on positioning your Products Page within your site’s navigation and using tags and categories to help customers find what they’re looking for.
+Use this guide for tips on positioning your store page in your site’s navigation and using tags and categories to help customers find what they’re looking for.
 To follow this guide, you should already have at least one store page.
 To learn more, visit Adding products to your store.

 Where products display

-Products can display in three areas:
+Products can display in four areas:

-- Summary Blocks - A block you can add to any page that displays a sample of products by tags and categories
+- Summary blocks - A block you can add to any page that displays a sample of products by tags and categories

 - Give your Product Pages clear names, like Shop, Store, or Products.